geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 };
 ```

-The above code, is a naive implementation of std::vector's interfaces.
+The above code is a naive implementation of std::vector's interfaces.
 Assuming the "Library" word is really necessary, it would  be better to replace the Library class with a using directive.
 See below.

 ```
 struct Book {